Than on a surfboard out at sea

 - The marketing for the original film used crossovers heavily in its marketing to emphasize its oddness and to play up a Black Sheep image.

-- Better yet, all of the above was Crazy Enough to Work; the original film was released during a time when CGI films were on the rise and Disney Feature Animation wasn't doing so great, yet it became the only combined critical and commercial success of the "Post-Renaissance" Era, thus spawning this franchise.
+- Better yet, all of the above was Crazy Enough to Work; the original film was released during a time when CGI films were on the rise and Disney Feature Animation wasn't doing so great, yet it became the only combined critical and commercial success of the post-Renaissance Experimental Era, thus spawning this franchise.

 - Even the sequels are this.
 Not only did this franchise's sequel material introduce its own set of iconic characters, something that only a few other DAC-based franchises can claim, but the franchise also has a whopping three Sequel Series, all of which have their own animation styles and were produced and aired within only one-and-a-half decadesnote from the franchise's debut.

 - The first series can possibly even claim itself as canonical to the DAC, as thanks to Stitch's experiment "cousins", it received references in both a Kingdom Hearts gamenote and especially in a later DAC film.note No other Disney franchise that got a TV series, not even The Lion King, can claim this.
-Not to mention, Disney seems to have no problem promoting Angel alongside the original film's characters, and she didn't even exist back in 2002!
+Additionally, Disney seems to have no problem promoting Angel alongside the original film's characters, and she didn't even exist back in 2002!

 - Paper-Thin Disguise: